Oh Sweet Cultureshock

 Gather these ingredients to make the scrumptious potato cinnamon rolls:

-• Dry Yeast: Helps the dough rise, resulting in a light and airy texture.
+• Dry Yeast: This recipe uses standard dry yeast.
 See instructions for fresh yeast in the FAQ's

 • Granulated Sugar: Activates the yeast and enhances the dough's flavor.